Year 4 (Moonstone Class)

 - Suitable coat with hood

-Children will have a PE session every week.
-Therefore it is important that kit is correct and in school.
-Details of what items are required for PE can be found in the home-school communication books.
+Children will have a PE session every week and will need to wear their PE kits into school on their PE day.
+Details of which items are required for PE can be found in the home-school communication books.

-School finishes at 3.15pm and children should be picked up outside, by the gate.
+School finishes at 3.15pm and children should be picked up outside the hall.
 Once the teacher has seen you, your child will be dismissed.
 If you wish for your child to be allowed to walk home unaccompanied, please inform us of this in writing.
 Please contact the school office if you are running late or somebody different needs to collect your child.
 Teachers are not responsible for your child after this time.

 Lunch time is from 12-1pm.
 Children will be asked to state whether they are having a school dinner or a packed lunch every morning.
 If your child is bringing a packed lunch then the box or bag will need to be clearly labelled with your child’s name and class.
 Packed lunches should be healthy in content, with no chocolate, sweets or fizzy drinks.